Chart Color Schemes

 Oakleigh South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Oakleigh South has high cultural diversity, with 47.2% of its population born overseas and 51.3% speaking a language other than English at home.
-Christianity is the main religion in Oakleigh South, comprising 49.7% of people.
-Judaism is overrepresented, making up 2.3% compared to None% across Greater Melbourne.
+Oakleigh South has a high level of cultural diversity, with 47.2% of its population born overseas and 51.3% speaking a language other than English at home.
+Christianity is the main religion in Oakleigh South, comprising 49.7% of the population.
+There is an overrepresentation of Judaism in Oakleigh South, making up 2.3% compared to the regional average of 1.0%.

 Frequently Asked Questions - Diversity